 Besides the requisite carrot juice, the Jessica Rabbit receives additional botanicals from cilantro simple syrup and jalapeño slices.
 An ounce of freshly squeezed orange juice balances the drink by tempering some of its heat and adding more sweetness while enhancing the bright orange look.
 The carrot and orange juice replace some, but not all, of the orange liqueur and lime juice that normally goes in a Margarita.
 Like with any good Margarita variation, the cocktail is finished with a salted rim and a lime wheel.

 - 1/2 ounce lime juice

 Rub a lime wedge on the outside of a Collins glass, coat with kosher salt, and set aside.

-Add all the ingredients to a shaker with ice, and shake until well-chilled.
+Add the tequila, Cointreau, carrot juice, orange juice, cilantro simple syrup, lime juice and jalapeno slices into a shaker with ice, and shake until well-chilled.

 Garnish with a lime wheel.

 *Cilantro simple syrup: Combine 1 cup white sugar and 1 cup water in a small saucepan.
 Simmer until the sugar dissolves, then remove from the heat.
 Add 1 cup loosely packed cilantro, muddle gently, and let steep for 40 minutes.
 Strain out the solids, and store the syrup in the refrigerator for up to 1 week.